brickatyourfeet/jewell-practice/solutions/studying_learning.md

 SQ3R is a reading comprehension method named for its five steps: survey, question, read, recite, and review.

-- Glance through the chapter or article in order to identify headings, sub-headings and other outstanding features in the text.
+- Glance through the lesson or article in order to identify headings, sub-headings and other outstanding features in the text.
 - Formulate questions about the content of the reading.
 - Begin reading actively in order to answer the questions previously raised.
 - In your own words, identify major points either in written form or orally.